mosse-security/mcsi-library/docs/articles/2022/03/mastering-the-preparation-phase-in-penetration-testing-engagements/mastering-the-preparation-phase-in-penetration-testing-engagements.md

 (mastering-the-preparation-phase-in-penetration-testing-engagements)=
 # Mastering the Preparation Phase in penetration testing engagements

+In every penetration testing engagement, the first and most important phase is the preparation phase.
+This is the phase where the pentester understands the client's environment and starts to plan the attack.
+In order to master the preparation phase, the pentester must first understand the client's business and objectives.
+Only then can the pentester start to understand the client's IT infrastructure and how it relates to the business.
+With this knowledge, the pentester can start to plan the attack and find the best ways to test the client's systems.

-In our previous posts we discussed the overall penetration testing workflow that we follow here at Mossé Security.
+In our previous [Penetration Testing Workflow](introduction-to-the-penetration-testing-workflow) post, we discussed the overall penetration testing workflow that we follow here at Mossé Security.
 In this article we will look at the 'Preparation' phase in detail.

   <img src="images/pentest-prep_phase.png" style="border: 1px solid grey;" width="75%" />